-Your AC system uses a chemical refrigerant to shift heat within your residence outside.
+Your AC system uses a chemical refrigerant to shift heat within your house outside.
 This makes your home chilly and refreshing.
-The model of refrigerant used in residential air conditioner has been modified several times over the years, keeping in touch with innovative breakthroughs and environmental regards.
+The kind of refrigerant used in residential air conditioner has been modified several times over the years, following technological breakthroughs and environmental considerations.

-All new home air conditioners in Dayton run on R410a, also referred to as Puron.
+All new home air conditioners in Dayton have R410a, also called as Puron.
 But this refrigerant will subsequently be phased out.
-This is because of a continued attention on reducing compounds known to negatively affect the environment.
+This is a result of a continued attention on limiting substances known to have an effect on the environment.

-To understand the “why” that causes AC regulation, it’s helpful to put it into perspective.
-Two-thirds of the 128.5 million residences in the U.S. have air conditioning, according to the U.S. Department of Energy.
+To understand the “why” that causes cooling regulation, it’s helpful to put it into perspective.
+Two-thirds of the 128.5 million houses in the U.S. have cooling systems, according to the U.S. Department of Energy.

 But it’s not actually the air conditioning system itself, or even its cooling capabilities.